 Coconut flour is a favorite in the low carb and keto communities for good reason.
-It’s an incredibly healthy, low carb, versatile ingredient.
-It’s also one of the best grain free, allergen friendly flours.
-Therefore, baking with this low carb flour is perfect for those who are gluten or nut sensitive.
+It’s an incredibly healthy and versatile ingredient.
+It’s also one of the best grain free, allergen friendly flours!

 - 12.5% DV for iron

 How many carbs are in coconut flour?

 A ¼ cup of coconut flour has only 8 net carbs and 6 grams of protein.

 Because it’s such a dry flour, you use very little of it in a recipe and you’ll be amazed at how it stretches! (source)